Turkey’s Halkbank is planning to open an affiliated institution in Syria, according to SANA.

 Arab Bank Syria SA has launched a rights issue to double its capital to SYP 3 billion (USD 65 million).

 The Central Bank of Syria has moved a step further towards allowing the market to assign interest rates.

 Pioneers Syria, Syria’s first financial services and brokerage firm, will manage the IPO of Al Badia Cement.

 The Export-Import Bank of India has extended a Credit Line of USD 25 million to Syria, to finance the export of goods and services from India, according to a statement from the bank.

-Insurance premiums reached SYP 6.61 billion in the first three quarters of this year, according to the latest statistics from the Syrian Insurance Supervisory Commission.
+The total premiums of the insurance industry reached SYP 2.542 billion (USD 55.2 million) in the first quarter of this year, according to the Syrian Insurance Supervisory Commission (SISC).